 “As concentration (Jhana) deepens their mind is unbound, spacious, free of the confining yoke of ignorance.
-They are imbued with unlimited goodwill., with compassion, with empathetic joy, his mind resting in equanimity.
+They are imbued with unlimited goodwill, with compassion, with empathetic joy, their mind resting in equanimity.

 “Even so, this Dhamma Practitioner understands that this release through goodwill, compassion, empathetic joy, and equanimity. is fabricated, impermanent, and subject to cessation.

 Ananda’s description of ever-deepening concentration is similar to the Buddha’s description of Sariputta’s mastery of Jhana in the Anupada Sutta.
 Ending Fabrications